docsforadobe/after-effects-plugin-guide/docs/effect-basics/PF_OutData.rst

 PF_OutData
 ################################################################################

-Communicate changes made by your plug-in to After Effects using PF_OutData.
+Communicate changes made by your plug-in to After Effects using ``PF_OutData``.
 Valid times for altering these fields are noted.

 ----